david-noa/flex-notification-forwarding/README.md

 * Alternatively, click on the Extensions menu puzzle button and select **Manage Extensions** at the bottom of the menu.
 * Or, click the Chrome menu, hover over **More Tools**, then select **Extensions**.
 2. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
-3. Click the **Load unpacked** button and select the extension directory.
+3. Click the **Load unpacked** button and select the directory containing the extension files that you downloaded in the previous section.

 ## How to use the Extension
 * From the extensions menu puzzle button, pin your extension to the browser bar with the ‘pin’ icon and right-click the Flex Notification Forwarding extension icon ***or*** use the three dots menu next to the extension in your list of extensions to access the Flex Notification Forwarding **Options** page